by Stan Pottinger

 - I reported Kessler to the FBI and to federal prosecutors.

 - I never contacted any of the men Kessler said were portrayed in the photos.
-(Kessler, not I, gave his so-called screenshots to the Times, and the Times, not I, showed them to an alleged rapist.)
+(Kessler, not I, gave his so-called screenshots to the Times, and the Times, not I, showed them to an alleged sex abuser.)

 - I never apprised any existing or potential defendant of the existence of Kessler or of the possibility that he might deliver videotapes revealing wrongdoing from Epstein’s files.

-- I asked Kessler for videotapes only of men against whom we had clients with credible allegations of sexual abuse, not of men “in general” who may have committed assaults.
-I never asked for, received, knew about or used photos of men unrelated to our clients and their legitimate allegations.
+- I asked Kessler for videos only of men against whom we had clients with credible allegations of sexual abuse, not of men “in general” who may have committed assaults.
+I never asked for, received, or knew about photos of men unrelated to our clients and their legitimate allegations.

 - Kessler was never my client, never signed a retainer agreement, never deposited funds into a client account, and never asked for or received legal advice.
 He claimed he had regular counsel of his own, a man he named in Pennsylvania from whom I never heard.

-Although Kessler turned out to be a fraud, given the potential importance of the evidence he promised to deliver I believe I had an ethical duty to my clients to pursue it.
-This is what lawyers pursuing all kinds of fraud, waste and abuse properly and aggressively do.
+Although Kessler turned out to be a fraud, the potential importance of the evidence he promised to deliver meant I had an ethical duty to my clients to pursue it.
+This is what lawyers who seek to root out all kinds of fraud, waste and abuse properly and aggressively do.
+Does that mean all our leads will pan out?
+Of course not.
+All of us have pursued leads that took us out on a limb.
+It’s part of the job.

 “My identity was outed in the press—the New York Times chose to publish my name against my consent.
 It shattered my world, wiped out my finances, and left me with PTSD.
 When your private traumas are made public, you walk into every room knowing that people have already decided who you are before meeting you.
 You are labeled a witness, or a whistle-blower, or a victim, or a survivor, and reduced to a headline.
 It was indescribably hard.”